 Yesterday afternoon I got a hankering for dinner rolls, fresh, warm yeasty rolls.
-I looked through The Bread Lover’s Bread Machine Cookbook and found a recipe for Virginia Light Rolls, which I first made back in 2012 and have made multiple times since then.
-I’m usually making them for big family dinners but last night there was two of us for dinner.
+I wanted an easy dinner rolls recipe so I looked through The Bread Lover’s Bread Machine Cookbook and found a recipe for Virginia Light Rolls, which I first made back in 2012 and have made multiple times since then.
+I’m usually making them for big family dinners but last night there was only two of us for dinner.
 I decided to try her “brown and serve” option for half the dough, in which you put the rolls in a cake pan and bake them at 300 F for 15-20 minutes, then refrigerate or freeze.
 Later you bake them again at 375 for 10-14 minutes.
 The fresh rolls last night were fantastic, just what I wanted.
 I’ll report back on the brown and serve rolls another day.

 You could, of course, make these by hand but yesterday I used the dough cycle on the bread machine for the first part.